Tottenham pre-season under Conte like 'torture', says Doherty | Goal.com

 Tottenham are currently in South Korea as part of their pre-season tour.
 They have already played a friendly match against Team K-League on July 13 at the Seoul World Cup Stadium.

-Conte’s men won the tie 6-3 with Harry Kane and Heung-min Son scoring a brace each.
+Conte’s men won the game 6-3 with Harry Kane and Heung-min Son scoring a brace each.
 They next play Sevilla on July 16.